 - Lease/License of Occupation to Community Organizations (CSPS011)

-The Policy provides guidance and direction to Administration, community associations, social recreation organizations and citizens on the value and 2 ISC: Unrestricted benefits of partnerships and the shared responsibility in delivering quality community-oriented services to Calgarians through the leasing or licencing of public lands.
+The Policy provides guidance and direction to Administration, community associations, social recreation organizations and citizens on the value and 2 ISC: Unrestricted benefits of partnerships and the shared responsibility in delivering quality community-oriented services to Calgarians through the leasing or licensing of public lands.

 - Public Art Policy (CSPS014)